fp2254/contractor-tool/replit.md

 - `POST /api/stripe/create-checkout-session` - Create Stripe checkout session

 ## Authentication
 The application uses Supabase Authentication with email/password.
-The frontend uses the Supabase client library to manage auth state, and passes the user ID to the backend via the `X-User-Id` header for API requests.
+The frontend uses the Supabase client library to manage auth state, and passes JWT access tokens to the backend via the `Authorization: Bearer` header.

-⚠️ **SECURITY NOTE**: The current authentication implementation trusts the `X-User-Id` header without server-side validation of Supabase JWT tokens.
-This is a known architectural issue that should be addressed before production deployment.
-Consider implementing proper JWT validation on the server side to prevent user impersonation.
+The server validates these JWT tokens using the Supabase Admin client (`supabaseAdmin.auth.getUser(token)`) to ensure requests are genuinely authenticated before granting access to user data.
+This prevents user impersonation and unauthorized data access.

 ## User Preferences
 None currently documented.